Agent Capabilities

 "tool_id": "tool_sendgrid_builtin",

-"operations": ["send"],
+"allowed_operations": ["send"],

 }

-Delete a Permission
+Delete a capability

 curl -X DELETE https://api.mitrity.com/api/v1/agents/agt_sales-bot/permissions/perm_8k2m4n \

--H "Authorization: Bearer mk_live_your-api-key"
+-H "Authorization: Bearer mk_your-api-key"

 │